One Message Platform,

 My fee won’t come close to the revenue you’ll realize.

 An absolute win-win-win

 I’ll deliver this custom, 10 – 15 page master document for a price that’s fair for both of us.

 The arrangement will be an absolute win-win-win.

-You receive an enormous strategy playbook that will net your company ... untold amounts.
+You receive an immensely valuable strategy playbook that will net your company ... untold amounts.
 Your customers and stakeholders receive exactly what they're looking for.
 And I receive work.

 We’ll find the right price!
-But the $8,497 figure is the starting point.
-I’ll send you a quote that could be higher or lower.
+But the $4,675 figure is the starting point.
+I’ll send you a quote with the final value.